Chinese calligraphy: Study

 In Japan, smaller pieces of Japanese calligraphy are traditionally written while in seiza.
 In modern times, however, writers frequently practice calligraphy seated on a chair at a table.
 Larger pieces may be written while standing; in this case the paper is usually placed directly on the floor, but some calligraphers use an easel.

 Basic calligraphy instruction is part of the regular school curriculum in both China and Japan and specialized programs of study exist at the higher education level in China, Japan, Korea, and Taiwan.
 In contemporary times, debate emerged on the limits of this copyist tradition within the modern art scenes, where innovation is the rule, while changing lifestyles, tools, and colors are also influencing new waves of masters.

 Chinese calligraphy is being promoted in Chinese schools to counter character amnesia brought on by technology usage.
+It contributes to the development of children at a young age, teaching them perseverance, creativity, discipline, and more.

 In recent study, Chinese calligraphy writing have been used as cognitive intervention strategy among older adults or people with mild cognitive impairment.
 For example, in a recent randomized control trial experiment, calligraphy writing enhanced both working memory and attention control compared to controlled groups.

 In contemporary China, a small but significant number of practitioners have made calligraphy their profession, and provincial and national professional societies exist, membership in which conferring considerable prestige.
 By tradition, the price of a particular artist's work is priced in terms of the length of paper on which it is written.
 Works by well-regarded contemporary calligraphers may fetch thousands to tens of thousands of yuan (renminbi) per chi (a unit of length, roughly equal to a foot) of artwork.
 As with other artwork, the economic value of calligraphy has increased in recent years as the newly rich in China search for safe investments for their wealth.